-The shooting of two journalists live on television in Virginia on 26th August 2015 has without doubt had an impact how journalists view and report such crimes.
-The decision by one individual to shoot reporter Alison Parker, cameraman Adam Ward and interviewee Vicki Gardener while they were recording a live broadcast for WDBJ7 TV shocked not only the public but journalists around the world to the core.
+The shooting of two journalists live on television in Virginia on 26th August 2015 has, without doubt, had an impact on how journalists view and report such crimes.
+The decision by one individual to shoot reporter Alison Parker, cameraman Adam Ward, and interviewee Vicki Gardener while they were recording a live broadcast for WDBJ7 TV shocked not only the public but journalists around the world to the core.

 To kill live on television and then upload his own recording of the incident highlights more than in any other shooting the desire for attention, the wish for fame and the intention to have his name in the spotlight.

 Where media coverage in these cases can be beneficial and proactive is reporting on the important issues underlying such crimes.
-For example, the access to weapons, the psychology of individuals who may be drawn to such events and academic research and professional understanding on these types crimes.
+For example, the access to weapons, the psychology of individuals who may be drawn to such events and academic research and professional understanding of these types of crimes.

 Where mass shootings are concerned, the availability of guns especially in the US is a core issue and one where if we have any chance of preventing such incidents does need to be addressed.
 We have seen gun reform across the globe after mass shooting incidents.